Candidates for Register-Herald Prep Athlete of the Week

-It seemed only a matter of time, but Covid-19 took a big toll on the area's high school sports landscape last week.

-Still, there were some standout performances across the athletic arenas.
-Here are this week's candidates for The Register-Herald Prep Athlete of the Week (in alphabetical order).
+Here are the candidates for the latest Register-Herald Prep Athlete of the Week (in alphabetical order):

+Ian Cline, Greenbrier East football.
+The Spartans sophomore ran for 197 yards and a touchdown as Greenbrier East pounded Buckhannon-Upshur 56-14.
+It was his third 100-yard game of the season.

+Jenna Fisher, Greater Beckley Christian volleyball.
+The senior setter recorded her 4,773rd career assist to set a new school record.

+Atticus Goodson, Independence football.
+The senior running back, playing for the first time since Aug.
+27 after a bye week and a cancellation, ran for a career-high 318 yards and five touchdowns in the Patriots’ 50-17 victory over Shady Spring.
+His TDs went for 13, 2, 15, 51 and 15 yards.

-Josh Dickerson, Midland Trail football.
-The senior quarterback completed 7 of 9 passes for 147 yards and three touchdowns in a 33-0 win over Meadow Bridge.
-It was his second night with three TDs in as many weeks.
+Ty Nickell, Greenbrier West football.
+The Cavaliers senior ran eight times for 143 yards and touchdowns of 1 and 57 yards in a 58-6 victory over Webster County.

-Abby Dillon, Woodrow Wilson volleyball.
-The freshman collected 37 assists and 25 digs as the Flying Eagles swept a quad against Greenbrier East, Oak Hill and Princeton.

-Carson Eckley, Woodrow Wilson boys soccer.
-The senior came up big in the Flying Eagles' 5-1 win over sectional foe Princeton, scoring two goals and assisting on two others.
-That came after he scored all three goals in Woodrow's tight 4-3 loss at Cabell Midland.

 Elysia Salon, Woodrow Wilson volleyball.
-The senior accounted for 17 kills, 12 aces and 15 digs in last Tuesday's victory.
+The senior hitter had 26 kills and 18 digs in wins over George Washington and Oak Hill.

-Ayden Simms, Midland Trail football.
-The senior had another efficient night for the Patriots, scoring on a 16-yard run and catches of 40 and 20 yards — the only three times he touched the ball on offense.
-He also picked off a pass for his third interception in two weeks.

-Cole Vandall, Greenbrier West football.
-The Cavaliers quarterback threw a 16-yard touchdown pass, scored on a 6-yard run and returned an interception 46 yards for a third TD in a 32-0 win over Pocahontas County.

 Voting on The Register-Herald Prep Athlete of the Week is now open at register-herald.com.
 Click on the story to vote.